||Behavior Support Specialist

 ||Director of Clinical Services

-Posted 3/28/2017: The Vanguard School has an immediate opening for a full-time, 10 month Behavior Support Specialist to join our Elementary School behavior support team!
+The Vanguard School has an opening for a Behavior Support Specialist to join our Elementary School team beginning August 23, 2017!

 Our Behavior Support Specialists work directly with our students supporting them as needed, acting as positive role models, and providing incentives and rewards for good behavior through the school-wide Positive Behavior Support (PBS) program.
 The team supports our classroom teachers and aides by carrying out behavioral goals identified in each student’s Individual Education Plan (IEP) and maintaining data on IEP goals.
 With proficient safety care skills, they also lead our safety care training program for staff members.